 Assessment and Grading

-All participants in Sposato are required to pass a high-stakes “Gateway” assessment in January.
-During the Gateway, students are scored for a set of mini-lessons delivered to real students.
-Sposato students must earn passing scores on this Gateway in order to progress to the Student Teaching Practicum.
-Residents are assessed on basic skills of classroom management, such as their ability to consistently respond to certain student behaviors, as well as instructional delivery, such as their ability to assess students’ thinking and deliver appropriate feedback.
-Residents must pass the Gateway in order to continue on in the program.
+All trainees in Sposato are required to pass a high-stakes “Gateway” assessment in December.
+During the Gateway, trainees are scored for a set of mini-lessons delivered to real students.
+Trainees must earn passing scores on this Gateway in order to progress to the Student Teaching Practicum and continue on in the program.
+Trainees are assessed on basic skills of classroom management, such as their ability to consistently respond to certain student behaviors, as well as instructional delivery, such as their ability to assess students’ thinking and deliver appropriate feedback.

 The Student Teaching Practicum

-In the spring and summer practicums, Sposato students are evaluated on the following criteria:
+In the spring and summer practicums, Sposato trainees are evaluated on the following criteria:

 - Ability to implement feedback: The best teachers are engaged in a continual quest to improve—whether in their first year of teaching or their 20th.
 Effectively responding to feedback is vital to classroom excellence.

-- Overall classroom performance: Residents are evaluated based upon their ability to manage a class and to deliver rigorous, aims-driven instruction.
+- Overall classroom performance: Trainees are evaluated based upon their ability to manage a class and to deliver rigorous, aims-driven instruction.

 Earning the M.E.T.
 Degree

 Recipients of the M.E.T. degree will receive their degree after the completion of their first year of full-time teaching.
-Degrees are only conferred after earning a passing grade on weekly action plans and reflections, as well as concretely demonstrating effective teaching.
+Degrees are only conferred after earning a passing grade on year 2 coursework, as well as concretely demonstrating effective teaching.
 Teaching effectiveness is assessed using a combination of principal evaluations, student survey data, student achievement data, and data from external evaluators.

-Teachers who don’t hit the criteria may try again the following year.
+Teachers who don’t meet the criteria may try again the following year.